swcarpentry/r-novice-gapminder/_episodes/10-functions.md

 ## Combining functions

-The real power of functions comes from mixing, matching and combining them into ever large chunks to get the effect we want.
+The real power of functions comes from mixing, matching and combining them into ever-larger chunks to get the effect we want.

 Let's define two functions that will convert temperature from Fahrenheit to Kelvin, and Kelvin to Celsius: